Skip to main content

 My research builds on scholarship on the LCC's ‘patronage of the arts' scheme and wider post-war state patronage of the arts, as well as scholarship on the LCC's architecture and replanning of London, to place these artworks in the context of the housing schemes they sit within by analysing their placement on housing estates to denote meaning both in the works and their placement.
 The thesis contains six case studies consisting of eight artworks, three Peter Laszlo Peri reliefs, ‘Following the Leader (Memorial to the Children Killed in the Blitz)', ‘Boys Playing Football' and ‘Mother and Children Playing', (installed between 1949 and 1952 on the South Lambeth estate and Vauxhall Gardens estate); Franta Belsky's, ‘The Lesson', installed on the Avebury estate in 1959; Siegfreid Charoux's, ‘The Neighbours', installed on the Highbury Quadrant estate in 1959; Elisabeth Frink's, ‘Blind Beggar and his Dog', installed on the Cranbrook estate in 1959; Sydney Harpley's, ‘The Dockers', installed on the Lansbury estate in 1962 and Uli Nimptsch's, ‘Neighbourly Encounter', installed on the Silwood estate in 1964.

-I am a Trustee for the charity Art History Link Up and have acted as a mentor for the charity Arts Emergency.
+I am the convenor of the Women Architectural Historians' Network and have previously been a Trustee for the charities Art History Link Up and Eastside Community Heritage.
+I have also acted as a mentor for the charity Arts Emergency.
 In 2020, I was elected an Early Career Member of the Royal Historical Society.

 I welcome further opportunities to utilise my research for public and community engagement.